 Today (8th June 2012) it has nearly 9,000 contributors and spookily at this very moment a total of 66,666 vehicles.
 I wish it were more, I guess I’ll just have to be patient.

 And what of my GT6?
 Well... as with all DriveArchive contributors I have waited over the years for an email saying that someone has more details of the history or the fate of my old car.
 Sadly nothing so far... but... (fanfare) I have recently discovered out there on the internet some pictures of a GT6 with my number plate... it lives!
 But boy, is it different now!
-Someone has turned it into a Dodge Viper look-alike, blue with white stripes.
-It looks amazing, but I'm glad I don't have to pay for the car insurance!
-I feel I’m getting closer to my original goal...
+Someone has turned it into a Dodge Viper look-alike, blue with white stripes, it looks amazing.
+I feel I’m getting closer to my original goal... (see here!)

 So, still a free site, just a bit of fun, hopefully it will stay like that.
 Many thanks to all my contributors, especially the ones who have added many thousands of records – something I never dreamed would happen.
 See their names on the (slow but interesting) Stats page.
 Roll on 2022.